What is a 3G Offense in Texas?

 If a person is convicted of a non-3G offense, they are eligible to be considered for release on parole when their actual time served plus good conduct equals one-fourth (¼) of the sentence imposed or 15 years, whichever is less.

 By contrast, a person who is convicted of a 3G offense in Texas and sent to prison must serve at least half (½) of their sentence or 30 years, whichever is less.
 If the convicted person receives a sentence of less than four years, they must still serve a minimum of two years before they are eligible for release on parole.

 In most first, second, and third-degree felony cases, an inmate is parole eligible after serving a quarter of the sentence.
 Certain serious offenses known as 3g offenses in Texas require an inmate to serve half the sentence before becoming parole eligible.
 These offenses are typically violent or sexually motivated offenses such as aggravated kidnapping, aggravated sexual assault or any offense where a deadly weapon is involved.
 An offender who received a life sentence after 1993 must serve at least 40 years behind bars before becoming eligible for parole.

 It is important to remember that parole is not automatic, but rather, the inmate is eligible to apply for parole after serving a certain period of time.
 Some offenders, including those who sentenced to death or life in prison without parole, are never eligible to be released on parole.

-If you or a loved one has been charged with a 3G offense in Fort Worth, it is important to work with an experienced attorney whom you trust.
+If you or a loved one has been charged with a 3G offense in Texas, it is important to work with an experienced attorney whom you trust.
 Discuss your options with a lawyer so that you can make an informed decision without surprise consequences.